 This report was prepared exclusively for the Elected Officials' Retirement System of the City of Baltimore for the purpose described herein.
-This report is not intended to benefit any third party, and Cheiron assumes no duty or liability to any such party.
+Other users of this report are not intended users as defined in the Actuarial Standards of Practice, and Cheiron assumes no duty or liability to any other user.